abikaki/awesome-speech-emotion-recognition/README.md

 <table>
   <tr>
     <td width="30%">
-       A picture or picture(s) is or are worth a thousand words!
+       A picture(s) is worth a thousand words!
 A <a href="https://www.youtube.com/watch?v=t685WM5R6aM">2-min visual example</a> of how we communicate emotions, our perceptions, the role of subjectivity and what is effective listening.<br/><br/>Are emotions consistent?<br/><br/>What about the dynamics of the context to our decisions and emotional wellness?
     </td>
     <td width="70%">
         <a href="https://www.youtube.com/watch?v=t685WM5R6aM"><img src="images/video-insideout.PNG"></a>